We really do take this seriously. We can’t stand waste.

 Actually reducing the size and capabilities of some machines is where businesses can save real dollars and reduce their overall carbon footprint.
 For example, in traditional office settings, less than 1% of all printed and copied volume is produced on 11 x 17 sized paper worldwide.
 In fact, in a recent review of one of our MPS clients, we found that less than 0.5% of images printed were actually 11 x 17.
 However, we do print assessments almost daily where we see current customer environments inundated by oversized (11 x 17 capable) and underutilized equipment.
 In addition, we always find reams of unused 11 x 17 sized paper decaying and yellowing in paper trays.

 Why does this happen?
-Perhaps ask your friendly neighborhood copier salesperson how and why they allow this type of wastage to occur in any office?
+Perhaps ask “Rick the Copier Guy” how and why His Company allows this type of wastage to occur in any office?

 Reusing equipment is one of the most underestimated ways by which companies can actually save money while being responsible corporate citizens.
 One of the main advantages of using PrinterWorks MPS services is our ability to adopt used products in our fleet designs and to properly maximize the lifecycle of any printer/MFP.
 Our competitors are unable to do this, mostly because they can only manage equipment that they have manufactured or sold, but also because they do not carry the broad service knowledge base that we do.
 Properly managing the lifecycle of not just the actual machine, but also the consumable (toner/ink/parts) is also a means by which PrinterWorks is unique.